icerpc/icerpc-docs/pages/docs/slice/syntax/lexical-rules.md

 disruption to existing specifications: if a pre-existing specification happens to use a newly-introduced keyword, that specification can be fixed by simply prepending a backslash to the new keyword.
 Note that, as a matter of style, you should avoid using Slice keywords as identifiers (even though the backslash escapes allow you to do this).

+## Reserved Identifiers

+Slice reserves the identifier `Ice` and all identifiers beginning with `Ice` (in any capitalization) for the Ice implementation.
+For example, if you try to define a type named `Icecream`, the Slice compiler will issue an error message.

+{% callout %}

+You can suppress this behavior by using the `ice-prefix` Slice metadata directive, which enables definition of identifiers beginning with Ice.
+However, do not use this directive unless you are compiling the Slice definitions for the Ice run time itself.

+{% /callout %}

+Slice identifiers ending in any of the suffixes `Async`, `Disp`, `Helper`, `Holder`, `Prx`, and `Ptr` are also reserved.
+These endings are used by the various language mappings and are reserved to prevent name clashes in the generated code.